Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 All day, I feel ugly.

-When I run into the warrior (the woman who had my back) downtown, our conversation re-triggers the trauma from the night before.
+When I run into the warrior (the woman who had my back), our conversation re-triggers the trauma from the night before.
 I shake into the afternoon.
 Election day.

 When women arrive to my evening yogadance class, I turn off the lights, and begin singing (though I’ve never done anything like this before):